mclinw/mclinw.github.io/cpp_notes.md

 //find error
-const char* p1;	// pointer to const char* char *const p2;	// error ! uninitialized const pointer p1 = “abc”;
+const char* p1;	// pointer to const char* char *const p2;	// error: uninitialized const pointer p1 = “abc”;
 p2 = “abc”;//error: assignment of read-only variable ‘p2’
 ```

 ## call by value, call by reference (address)
 In the call by value method, a copy of the parameter is passed to the functions.
-For these copied values a new memory is assigned and changes made to these values do not reflect the variable in the main function.
+For these copied values a new memory is assigned and changes made to these values do not reflect the variable in the caller.
 In call by reference method, we pass the address of the variable and the address is used to access the actual argument used in the function call.
 So changes made in the parameter alter the passing argument.

 ## function pointer